FBI: Inmate is the deadliest serial killer in US history

 Authorities in Knox County, Tennessee, said Monday that a woman named Martha Cunningham was likely a victim of Little’s.

-The Knoxville News Sentinel reported in December that a cold case investigator with the Knox County Sheriff’s Office had identified the victim who Little called “Martha.”
+In December, a cold case investigator with the Knox County Sheriff’s Office identified the victim who Little called “Martha.”
 The Knoxville mother’s body was found in a wooded area in eastern Knox County in 1975.

 Cunningham’s body was found by a pair of hunters on the afternoon of Jan.
 18, 1975.
 She was bruised and nude from the waist down; her pantyhose and girdle bunched around her knees.
 Her purse and some of her jewelry were missing.
 Her body appeared to have been dragged into the woods and dumped behind a pine tree, authorities said at the time.